-Monitoring And Information Systems (MAIS) Implementation Plan .
-07 There is a lack of data sharing IO07 Policies and effective procedures are in place to promote standards and to ensure the security and confidentiality of the data and its source and to facilitate the identification, access and purchase of data and information.
-08 There is inadequate data acquisition and management IO08 We have a thorough understanding of appropriate data acquisition, processing, quality control, information generation and reporting requirements to ensure accurate assessments and predictions of the nature and status of water resources and their use 09 There is a legacy of past failures of IT initiatives IO09 A participative process has been established to capture innovative ideas from all stakeholders as input to an interactive plan that results in successful implementation of IT products.
-10 There is insufficient common understanding of the current reality.
-IO10 We have a clear articulation of the needs of the water business arena and DWAF's role and structure within it.
+- There are uncertainties from IO05 All stakeholders acknowledge the value of monitoring the external environment water resources and water services delivery and are committed to the use and long-term development of information systems for sustainable water services and water resource management. - There is an inadequate and IO06 Adequate and appropriate financial, technical, and inappropriate distribution of human resources are developed, planned, acquired and deployed in accordance with an agreed upon National Monitoring And Information Systems (MAIS) Implementation Plan. - There is a lack of data sharing IO07 Policies and effective procedures are in place to promote standards and to ensure the security and confidentiality of the data and its source and to facilitate the identification, access and purchase of data and information. - There is inadequate data IO08 We have a thorough understanding of appropriate data acquisition and management acquisition, processing, quality control, information generation and reporting requirements to ensure accurate assessments and predictions of the nature and status of water resources and their - There is a legacy of past IO09 A participative process has been established to capture failures of IT initiatives innovative ideas from all stakeholders as input to an interactive plan that results in successful implementation of IT products. - There is insufficient common IO10 We have a clear articulation of the needs of the water understanding of the current business arena and DWAF's role and structure within it. reality.